TWO senior Newport political leaders have hit out at the decision to take Newport Passport Office out of the city centre.

 The Identity and Passport Service (IPS) is instead planning to move to Nexus House, on Lower Dock Street, next year.

-Cllr Bright said while the council was pleased the office will retain a service in Newport, "we are incredibly disappointed that they have not chosen to base themselves at a prime location within the city centre".
+Cllr Bright said while the council was pleased the office will retain a service in Newport, "we are incredibly disappointed that they have not chosen to base themselves at a prime location within

 “A very strong case was made for offices to be located on High Street which would have been advantageous for the Passport Office, service users and the city itself," he said.